Caring for Others ✝ Achieving Excellence

 St John the Evangelist CE (VA) Primary School is a Rights Respecting School.

-In July 2021, St Johns School was awarded the Bronze Award in acknowledgement of the work done so far in raising awareness of the National Conventions on the Rights of the Child.
+In 2023, St Johns School was awarded the Silver Award in acknowledgement of the work done so far in raising awareness of the National Conventions on the Rights of the Child.

 Using the UN Convention on the Rights of the Child (UNCRC) as our guide, we are working with more UK schools than almost any other organisation.
 Over 1.6 million children in the UK go to a Rights Respecting School and nearly 5,000 schools up and down the country are working through the Award.
 Schools work with us on a journey to become fully Rights Respecting.